-At June 30, 2020 and 2019, the College reported a liability of \$14,168,924 and \$21,648,505, respectively, for its proportionate share of the net OPEB liability related to its participation in SRBT.
-The net OPEB liability was measured as of June 30, 2019 and 2018, respectively, and the total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation as of January 1, 2019 and 2018, respectively.
-The College's proportion of the net OPEB liability was based on its share of the Commonwealth's collective OPEB amounts allocated on the basis of an effective contribution methodology which allocates total actual contributions amongst the employers in a consistent manner based on the College's proportionate share was based on the actual employer contributions to the SRBT for fiscal years 2019 and 2018 relative to total contributions of all participating employers for the fiscal year.
-At June 30, 2020 and 2019, the College's proportion was 0.077% and 0.117%, respectively.
+At June 30, 2021 and 2020, the College reported a liability of \$9,344,354 and \$14,168,924, respectively, for its proportionate share of the net OPEB liability related to its participation in SRBT.
+The net OPEB liability was measured as of June 30, 2020 and 2019, respectively, and the total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation as of January 1, 2020 and 2019, respectively.
+The College's proportion of the net OPEB liability was based on its share of the Commonwealth's collective OPEB amounts allocated on the basis of an effective contribution methodology which allocates total actual contributions amongst the employers in a consistent manner based on the College's share of total covered payroll for the fiscal years 2020 and 2019.
+The College's proportionate share was based on the actual employer contributions to the SRBT for fiscal years 2020 and 2019 relative to total contributions of all participating employers for the fiscal year.
+At June 30, 2021 and 2020, the College's proportion was 0.045% and 0.077%, respectively.